Coach Andy Monfre

 Coach Monfre coached high school girls and boys basketball for 15 seasons at New Berlin Eisenhower and is a USA Basketball Youth Development Gold Licensed Coach.

 Coach Monfre practices as a full-time health care attorney for Advocate Aurora Health.
-He lives in Wauwatosa with his wife Luna and their son Martin.
+He lives in Oak Creek with his wife Luna and their two sons Martin and Luca.

 "Coach Monfre is the best there is when it comes to teaching the fundamentals of basketball and then building off of those skills in workouts.
 He taught me many of the necessary nuances of the game and further inspired my love for basketball.
 His skills as a trainer and a coach are unmatched and he has been a big part in my development into the player I am today."

 All Time leading scorer at Drake University

 "When I had the honor of competing at the Nike Basketball Academy, an NBA coach told me I had the best footwork of any high schooler he had seen.
 That all started back in 6th grade working with Coach Monfre.”

 "Coach Monfre always preached execution of the fundamentals to me growing up and it still plays a huge role in me leading my team as a varsity player."